Jonny371/Ascend---3D-Audio-Upmixer/README.md

 # Ascend — 3D Height Upmixer (Windows / macOS)

-An Upmixer that converts mono / stereo / 5.1 / 7.1 audio into a layered 3D format
+An Audio Upmixer that converts mono / stereo / 5.1 / 7.1 audio into a layered 3D format
 with synthesised **height** channels (Auro 9.1 / 10.1 / 11.1, 5.1.4, 7.1.4).
 -
 ## Install